Were you properly notified of the lawsuit?

 How do I know if a default judgment has been entered against me?

-Can I protect myself after a judgment has been entered against me?
+Can I protect myself after a judgment has been entered?

 Does it matter if I actually owe the debt?